 In January 1976, the Transportation Energy Conservation (TEC) Division of the Energy Research and Development Administration contracted with Oak Ridge National Laboratory (ORNL) to prepare a Transportation Energy Conservation Data Book to be used by TEC staff in their evaluation of current and proposed conservation strategies.
 The major purposes of the Data Book were to draw together, under one cover, transportation data from diverse sources, to resolve data conflicts and inconsistencies, and to produce a comprehensive document.
 The first edition of the TEC Data Book was published in October 1976.
 With the passage of the Department of Energy (DOE) Organization Act, the work being conducted by the former Transportation Energy Conservation Division fell under the purview of the DOE's Office of Transportation Programs.
+This work continues today in the Vehicle Technologies Program.

 Policymakers and analysts need to be well-informed about activity in the transportation sector.
 The organization and scope of the data book reflect the need for different kinds of information.
-For this reason, Edition 30 updates much of the same type of data that is found in previous editions.
+For this reason, Edition 31 updates much of the same type of data that is found in previous editions.